-Step changes should relate to output changes that are not captured by the escalation factors discussed above.
-They should not relate to discretionary changes in inputs.
-Step changes should not relate to changes in volume.
+Step changes should relate to discrete output changes that are not captured by the escalation factors discussed above.
+They should not relate to discretionary changes in inputs nor relate to changes in volume.
 Steps are typically:

-- new or changed government obligations that come into effect over the course of the regulatory period or, alternatively, came into being prior to the regulatory period but are not expected to come into effect until the regulatory period and are not reflected in the base year; - new or changed customer service demands where there is a clear willingness to pay; and - changes in opex associated with the commissioning of new capacity.
+- New or changed government obligations that come into effect over the course of the regulatory period or, alternatively, came into being prior to the regulatory period but are not expected to come into effect until the commencement of regulatory period and are not reflected in the base year; - New or changed customer service demands where there is a clear willingness to pay; and - Changes in opex associated with the commissioning of new capacity.

 Seqwater has proposed 14 separate steps across a broad range of activities.
-The Steps range in magnitude of cost from approximately \$50,000 per annum to \$1million per annum.
+The steps range in magnitude of cost from approximately \$50,000 per annum to \$1 million per annum.
 KPMG's assessment of each step is provided in the table below.
-We note a number of the steps are considered immaterial, while others should be considered as inclusions/exclusions from the base year.
+We note that a number of the steps are considered immaterial, while others should be considered as inclusions/exclusions from the base year.

-Table 7.
+Table 11.
 KPMG's assessment of the proposed steps \$ million